amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 Horizontal scaling, also known as scaling out, is a technique used to increase the capacity of a system by adding more resources, such as servers, databases, or storage nodes.
 In horizontal scaling, additional resources are added in parallel, allowing the system to handle more requests and improve performance.

-Horizontal scaling is particularly useful for systems that need to handle variable or unpredictable workloads, as it allows the system to dynamically scale up or down to meet demand.
+**Horizontal scaling** is particularly useful for systems that need to handle variable or unpredictable workloads, as it allows the system to dynamically scale up or down to meet demand.
 It also provides increased resilience and availability, as a failure in one component can be isolated and the remaining components can continue to function.

-Good examples of systems that use horizontal scaling include cloud-based services like Amazon Web Services (AWS) and Google Cloud Platform (GCP), which allow users to dynamically scale up or down their resources based on demand.
+> *Good examples* of systems that use horizontal scaling include cloud-based services like Amazon Web Services (AWS) and Google Cloud Platform (GCP), which allow users to dynamically scale up or down their resources based on demand.
 These platforms use horizontal scaling to provide high availability, resilience, and performance to their users.

-Another example is social media platforms like Twitter and Facebook, which experience large spikes in traffic during popular events or breaking news.
+> *Another example* is social media platforms like Twitter and Facebook, which experience large spikes in traffic during popular events or breaking news.
 In these systems, horizontal scaling is used to dynamically add more resources to handle the increased workload, ensuring that the system remains responsive and available to users.

-In conclusion, horizontal scaling is an effective technique for scaling various components like servers, databases, and storage nodes in a system.
+*In conclusion*, horizontal scaling is an effective technique for scaling various components like servers, databases, and storage nodes in a system.
 Good examples of systems that use horizontal scaling include cloud-based services and social media platforms, among others.
 By using horizontal scaling, these systems can provide high availability, performance, and resilience, while also allowing for dynamic scaling in response to changing demand.

 ---